baggepinnen/ActiveDisturbanceRejectionControl.jl/readme.md

 # Active Disturbance Rejection Control (ADRC)
 ADRC is a recent trend (fad?) in the control-systems community.
-A recent paper, reference below, demonstrated that linear ADRC is a rebranding of a well established concept, state feedback with state provided by a disturbance observer, where the disturbance model is $1/s$.
+A recent paper, referenced below, demonstrated that linear ADRC is a rebranding of a well established concept, state feedback with state provided by a disturbance observer with the disturbance model is $1/s$.
 This kind approach is a common way of providing integral action in a state-feedback controller.

 This repo demonstrates that linear first-order ADRC is in fact equivalent also to a filtered 2DOF PID controller, and very close to equivalent to a PI controller with set-point weighting and first-order low-pass filtering of the measurement.